OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 The sons of Ezrah were:

 > Jether, Mered, Epher, and Jalon.
-> And these are the sons of Bithiah the daughter of Pharaoh,
+> And these are the sons of Bithiah, the daughter of Pharaoh,
 > whom Mered took:

-> She conceived and bore Miriam, Shammai, and Ishbah the father of Eshtemoa.
+> She conceived and bore Miriam, Shammai, and Ishbah, the father of Eshtemoa.

 ---

 ## 1 Chronicles 4:18

-His Jewish wife bore Jered the father of Gedor,
+His Jewish wife bore Jered, the father of Gedor,
-Heber the father of Soco,
+Heber, the father of Soco,
-and Jekuthiel the father of Zanoah.
+and Jekuthiel, the father of Zanoah.

 > These were the sons of Bithiah, the daughter of Pharaoh, whom Mered had taken.